One of the cutest and most popular rabbits

 Mini Lops live longer than some other domestic rabbits.
 Typically, Mini Lops live around 7 years but often reach between 4 and 10 years old.
 Depending on their health, some may live even longer, although ailments and diseases become more prevalent with age.
 They commonly suffer from health issues that affect other rabbits such as digestive issues, respiratory diseases, uterine cancer, balance issues, and malocclusion.

 While it originated in Germany, the Mini Lop deserves recognition as a global domestic rabbit breed.
-You can find Mini Lops throughout the world, but especially in the UK and the United States.
+You can find this breed throughout the world, but especially in the UK and the United States.
 Today, groups such as the Mini Lop Club of America promote the breed and continue to further its popularity and spread.
 It’s hard to know for certain where exactly you can find Mini Lops, but it’s a safe bet to say that you can find them in all 50 states and throughout much of Europe.

 Although they are a relatively new breed, Mini Lops have quickly become extremely popular.
 In just a few decades, they went from complete obscurity to one of the most popular rabbits in the world.
 It now ranks as vastly more common and popular than its progenitors, the German Big Lop and the Chinchilla.
 Given its popularity and status as a domestic pet, the IUCN has Not Evaluated the Mini Lop.
-However, the Mini Lop’s wild ancestor – the European rabbit – is not so lucky.
+However, their wild ancestor – the European rabbit – is not so lucky.
 Due to dwindling populations in its native Iberia, the IUCN lists the European rabbit as an Endangered species.View all 163 animals that start with M

 Mini Lop FAQs (Frequently Asked Questions)